sirselim/cpg_annotate/README.md

 # cpg_annotate
-A small R script to provide quick annotation and gene lists for series of IlmnID's (450k probes)
+A small R script to provide quick annotation and gene lists for series of IlmnID's (450k probes).
+Currently working on a version to include support for 850k arrays.

+**Note:** There is a hg38 updated slimmed down annotation file available for the 850k array (`IlluminaEPIC_annotation_hg38.RDS`).

 ## example usage